A brief overview of my scientific career

 Plastic Electronics

-I did my PhD at Imperial College London, where I studied organic photovoltaics (OPVs), a new generation of solar panels based on cheap, printable organic materials.
+In 2016 I completed my PhD at Imperial College London, where I studied organic photovoltaics (OPVs), a new generation of solar panels based on cheap, printable organic materials.

 My PhD focused on understanding how these new materials behave at the molecular level, and how this behaviour impacts their performance and stability in solar panels.